SumoLogic/sumologic-documentation/docs/alerts/monitors/muting-schedules.md

 Setting a **Muting Schedule** allows you to pause alert notifications from monitors according to a schedule that you define.
 You can apply this setting to individual monitors and/or folders.
 For folders, this will mute all nested monitors and subfolders.
 Here are some scenarios where you might want to mute your alerts:

-* **Scheduled System Maintenance**.
+* **Planned System Maintenance**.
 During system maintenance, notifications can get triggered because your application and infrastructure are being brought up or turned off.
 Such notifications are known false alarms and should be ignored.
 * **Off-Business Hours**.
 If your monitors reflect performance thresholds that are only applicable during business hours, such monitors might generate false alarms during off-business hours.

 ## Prerequisites